It all started in the late spring of 1970 when I received a phone call from a fellow dope fiend.

 Mike, a good friend of mine, was conveniently house-sitting while his parents were away for the summer so I crashed at his not-too-far-from-the-beach house and we celebrated our Lords of the Manor dominion by lacing a joint with my new stash of PCP.

-Since his house was also situated not far from the Los Angeles International Airport, we could hear the jet airliners fire up their engines in preparation for takeoff; this sound was the equivalent to “Vacuum Cleaners in the Sky” and with Mantovani’s Grand Canyon Suite LP playing on the stereo, (a strange favorite at the time), we were both transported to a very weird environment indeed.
+Since his house was also situated not far from the Los Angeles International Airport, we could hear the jet airliners fire up their engines in preparation for takeoff; this sound was the equivalent to “Vacuum Cleaners in the Sky” and with a Mantovani style Grand Canyon Suite album playing on the stereo, (a strange favorite at the time), we were both transported to a very weird, but cool environment indeed.

 We were having so much fun that we wanted to share this high with all of our close friends and decided to throw a party that coming weekend.